zirytech/zirytech-com-staging/_index.md

     - label: "Contact Us"
       url: "/"
   caption: # "Photo credit: [**Unsplash**](https://unsplash.com)"
-excerpt: "At ZiryTech, we are your trusted partner in navigating the ever-evolving digital landscape.
+excerpt: "**Welcome to Ziry Technology!** At ZiryTech, we are your trusted partner in navigating the ever-evolving digital landscape.
 As a dedicated technology consulting company, we empower businesses, communities, and individuals through innovative solutions, education, and engagement.
 Though we are a small team, our ambitions are global, and our commitment to excellence drives everything we do."
 intro:
-  - excerpt: "At Ziry Technology, we are your trusted partner in navigating the ever-evolving digital landscape.
+  - excerpt: 'At Ziry Technology, we are your trusted partner in navigating the ever-evolving digital landscape.
 As a dedicated technology consulting company, we empower businesses, communities, and individuals through innovative solutions, education, and engagement.
-Though we are a small team, our ambitions are global, and our commitment to excellence drives everything we do."
+Though we are a small team, our ambitions are global, and our commitment to excellence drives everything we do.'

 feature_row:
   - image_path: /assets/images/image3.png